Obsession (2023 TV series)

 Obsession is a British erotic thriller television miniseries co-written by Morgan Lloyd Malcolm and Benji Walters, based on the novel Damage (1991) by Josephine Hart.
-Starring Charlie Murphy, Richard Armitage, Indira Varma and Sonera Angel, the series was released on Netflix on 13 April 2023.
+The series stars Richard Armitage, Charlie Murphy, Indira Varma and Rish Shah.
+It was released on Netflix on 13 April 2023.

 Synopsis

-William is a surgeon who begins an affair with his son Jay's fiancée Anna.
+William (Richard Armitage) is a surgeon who begins an affair with his son Jay's (Rish Shah) fiancée Anna (Charlie Murphy).
 William soon becomes obsessed with Anna, which threatens his career and life.